awsdocs/amazon-connect-admin-guide/doc_source/send-test-message.md

 1. If you send the testing link to someone whose email is not listed in the Account Testing section, they will not be able to send messages\.

-1. If you provide a Redirect Page URL and your testers try to enter Business Chat from an unsupported device, they will land either on a default or redirected page\.
-You can set your Redirect Page URL in the **Unsupported Devices** section at the bottom of your Business Chat account page\.
+1. If you provide a Redirect Page URL and your testers try to enter Messages for Business from an unsupported device, they will land either on a default or redirected page\.
+You can set your Redirect Page URL in the **Unsupported Devices** section at the bottom of your Messages for Business account page\.

 **To begin testing**